Blog Tutorial

 This block-based approach makes content creation more flexible and user-friendly, especially for beginners, and removes the need for writing custom HTML or shortcodes.

-The Gutenberg Editor replaces code-heavy editing with a clean, drag-and-drop interface, making it easier to build dynamic layouts without technical skills.
+Plus, it replaces code-heavy editing with a clean, drag-and-drop interface, making it easier to build dynamic layouts without technical skills.

 Key features and benefits of using Gutenberg